pulumi/examples/README.md

 [App Service](azure-ts-appservice) | Build a web application hosted in App Service and provision Azure SQL Database and Azure Application Insights.
 [ARM Template](azure-ts-arm-template) | Deploy an existing Azure Resource Manager (ARM) template.
 [CosmosApp Component](azure-ts-cosmosapp-component) | Use a reusable component to create globally-distributed applications with Azure Cosmos DB.
-[CosmosDB LogicApp](azure-ts-cosmosdb-logicapp) | Use ARM templates to create an API Connection and a Logic App.
+[CosmosDB LogicApp](azure-ts-cosmosdb-logicapp) | Use Azure Resource Manager (ARM) templates to create an API Connection and a Logic App.
 [Dynamic Resource](azure-ts-dynamicresource) | Add a custom domain to a CDN endpoint.
-[Functions - Raw](azure-ts-functions-raw) | Deploy functions in multiple languages to Azure Functions.
+[Functions - Raw](azure-ts-functions-raw) | Deploy functions in all supported languages to Azure Functions.
 [Functions](azure-ts-functions) | Deploy a typescript function to Azure Functions.
 [HDInsight Spark](azure-ts-hdinsight-spark) | Deploy a Spark cluster on Azure HDInsight.
 [MSI KeyVault RBAC](azure-ts-msi-keyvault-rbac) | Use a managed identity with Azure App Service to access Azure KeyVault, Azure Storage, and Azure SQL Database without passwords or secrets.